YueDongCS/EditNTS/README.md

 Please first call the data_processing.py and make sure the processed dataframe has the following columns:
 ['comp_tokens', 'simp_tokens','comp_ids','simp_ids', 'comp_pos_tags', 'comp_pos_ids', edit_labels','new_edit_ids']

-This can be done by the following steps:
+This can be done by the following steps:\\
-1.process_raw_data(comp_txt, simp_txt):
+1.process_raw_data(comp_txt, simp_txt)\\
-2.editnet_data_to_editnetID(df,output_path)
+2.editnet_data_to_editnetID(df,output_path)\\

-after getting the processed data (in a df), you can run the training through main.py.
-In the paper, we filtered out the rows where the source sentence and the target sentence are identical to encourge editing, you can do this by adding a line at line 41 in process_raw_data(comp_txt, simp_txt)
+after getting the processed data (in a dataframe), you can run the training through main.py.
+In the paper, we filtered out the rows where the source sentence and the target sentence are identical to encourge editing, you can do this by adding a line at line 41 in data_processing.py:

 comp_txt,simp_txt=unzip([(i[0],i[1]) for i in zip(comp_txt,simp_txt)] if i[0] != i[1]]).